lostanlen/WaveletScattering.jl/README.md

 Its design is inspired from the [scattering.m](https://github.com/lostanlen/scattering.m) toolbox, while taking advantage of Julia's multiple dispatch and in-place operations.

-The development of this package has been stopped.
+The development of this package has been stopped and superseded by Kymatio, a PyTorch/Keras/NumPy implementation: https://github.com/kymatio/kymatio